Interactively extract, visualize, and rank features from measured or simulated data for machine diagnostics and prognostics

 Export features to use them or share them outside of the app.
 Both options open a ranking-sorted selectable list to choose from.
 When you export to the MATLAB workspace, you can use command-line techniques with the features.
 When you export to the Classification Learner, you open a Classification Learner session that uses your selected features as input.

 If you want to export your entire data set from the app, use Export from the Feature Designer tab.

-Normalization Scheme— Apply normalization across members for classification ranking
+Normalization Scheme— Apply normalization across members for supervised ranking and unsupervised Laplacian ranking

 The normalization scheme performs independent normalization across the members for every feature.
 Normalization allows more direct comparisons among features.
 The app displays the defining equation for the scheme you select directly beneath your selection.

-This option is available only for classification ranking techniques.
+This option is available only for the unsupervised Laplacian ranking method.

 Apply— Apply parameter settings to new ranking computation

 Click Apply to calculate a ranking with the specified parameters.
 The Feature Ranking tab in the plotting area displays the results both graphically and tabularly.
 This display also includes the results for the default ranking algorithm, and for any other ranking methods you calculated previously.

 Once you calculate a ranking, the app disables Apply until you change a parameter.
 You can calculate a ranking within a tab multiple times.
 Each time you modify the parameters and calculate a ranking, the new results overwrite the previous results in the plotting-area tab.